 These are the basic samba moves:

-1. Samba Step: Begin with your feet together, then take a small step to the side with your left foot while shifting your weight onto it.
+- Samba Step – Begin with your feet together, then take a small step to the side with your left foot while shifting your weight onto it.
 Bring your right foot together and repeat the step with the opposite foot.
-This basic step forms the rhythmical foundation of samba.
+This is the basic which everything else in samba rhythmically springs from.

 Conclusion

-Samba dance is a dynamic and culturally rich dance style that holds a deep significance in Brazilian culture.
-With its infectious rhythms, intricate footwork, and lively hip movements, samba continues to captivate dancers and audiences worldwide.
+Now you know how interesting, authentic, and diverse art is.
+A mixture of Brazilian cheerfulness, South American primal passion, and the burning temperament of Portugal and Spain – each of these elements here is unique and attractive.
 Whether it's the traditional samba no pé or the diverse range of samba dance styles, each with its unique names, samba embodies the spirit of celebration and joy that defines the Brazilian people.
-So, let the vibrant energy of samba inspire you to embrace the dance and explore its various styles and moves.
+Therefore, let the energy of samba encourage you to get engaged in this type of dance and find out more about the existing tendencies and steps.
 Dance to the rhythm of samba and experience the magic it brings to life.